dlt-hub/verified-sources/README.md

 5. Add pipeline specific dependencies as described below
 6. Place your tests in `tests/<pipeline folder>`.
 To run your tests you'll need to create test accounts, data sets, credentials etc. Talk to dlt team on slack.
 We may provide you with the required accounts and credentials.
 7. Add example credentials to this repo as described below.
+8. Optional: add one liner module docstring to the `__init__.py` in **pipeline folder**. `dlt init --list-pipelines` will use this line as pipeline description.
-8. The pipeline must pass CI: linter and tests stage.
+9. The pipeline must pass CI: linter and tests stage.
 If you created any accounts or credentials, this data must be shared or via this repo or as is described later.
 We'll add it to our CI secrets

 ## Pipeline specific dependencies.
 If pipeline requires additional dependencies that are not available in `python-dlt` they may be added as follows: